jsyang/microarmy/devlog.md

 # Dev log

+    Dec 4, 2016
+    Work continues on getting the core game engine pieces functional: XHash and BehaviorExecutor.
+Some rearchitecting may be needed since it is not often as straightforward expressing BehaviorTrees as JSON objects; they will be turned into Promise chains.

     Dec 3, 2016
     Begun work on Microarmy once again, there are a lot of infrastructure pieces to be cleaned up.
 Hopefully, this will expose the underlying game logic in easily digestible (read: rewritable) pieces for maintainability and future-proofing.
 Firstly,